hrand1005/rv-rppico2-os/LOG.md

 `MEICONTEXT` appears to be useful for storing state in case we want to enable pre-emption during our system interrupt handling.
-It contains the information on what the current context is (which IRQ is being serviced), plus which interrupt is being preempted, if any, which is useful WHY?
+It contains the information on what the current context is (which IRQ is being serviced), plus which interrupt is being preempted, if any.

 If we want to use it properly, and enable pre-emption, we'll  need to push it onto the stack just like our other caller-saved registers, so that it doesn't